 - a.
-Information on significant transactions: - 1) Financing provided to others.
-(None) - 2) Endorsements/guarantees provided.
-(None) - 3) Marketable securities held (excluding investments in subsidiaries, associates and joint ventures).
-(Table 1) - 4) Marketable securities acquired or disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital.
-(None) - 5) Acquisition of individual real estate at costs of at least NT\$300 million or 20% of the paid-in capital.
-(None) - 6) Disposal of individual real estate at prices of at least NT\$300 million or 20% of the paid-in capital.
-(None) - 7) Total purchases from or sales to related parties amounting to at least NT\$100 million or 20% of the paid-in capital.
-(Table 2) - 8) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital.
-(None) - 9) Trading in derivative instruments.
-(None) - 10) Intercompany relationships and significant intercompany transactions.
-(Table 3)
+Information on significant transactions: - 1) Financing provided to others: None - 2) Endorsements/guarantees provided: Table 1 - 3) Marketable securities held (excluding investments in subsidiaries, associates and joint ventures): Table 2 - 4) Marketable securities acquired and disposed of at costs or prices of at least NT\$300 million or 20% of the paid-in capital: None - 5) Acquisition of individual real estate at costs of at least NT\$300 million or 20% of the paid-in capital: None - 6) Disposal of individual real estate at prices of at least NT\$300 million or 20% of the paid-in capital: None - 7) Total purchases from or sales to related parties of at least NT\$100 million or 20% of the paid-in capital: Table 3 - 8) Receivables from related parties amounting to at least NT\$100 million or 20% of the paid-in capital: None - 9) Trading in derivative instruments: None - 10) Intercompany relationships and significant intercompany transactions: Table 4 - b.
+Information on investees: Table 5

-- b.
-Information on investees.
-(Table 4) - c.
-Information on investments in mainland China - 1) Information on any investee company in mainland China, showing the name, principal business activities, paid-in capital, method of investment, inward and outward remittance of funds, ownership percentage, net income of investees, investment income or loss, carrying amount of the investment at the end of the period, repatriations of investment income, and limit on the amount of investments in the mainland China area.
-(Table 5) - 2) Any of the following significant transactions with investee companies in mainland China, either directly or indirectly through a third party, and their prices, payment terms, and unrealized gains or losses: (Tables 2, 3 and 5) - a) The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period. - b) The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period. - c) The amount of property transactions and the amount of the resultant gains or losses. - d) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes. - e) The highest balance, the end of period balance, the interest rate range, and total current period interest with respect to the financing of funds. - f) Other transactions that have a material effect on the profit or loss for the year or on the financial position, such as the rendering or receiving of services. - d.
-Information of major shareholders: List all shareholders with ownership of 5% or greater showing the name of the shareholder, the number of shares owned, and percentage of ownership of each shareholder.
-(None)
+- c.
+Information on investments in mainland China: - 1) Information on any investee company in mainland China, showing the name, principal business activities, paid-in capital, method of investment, inward and outward remittance of funds, ownership percentage, net income of investees, investment income or loss, carrying amount of the investment at the end of the period, repatriations of investment income, and limit on the amount of investments in the mainland China area: Table 6 - 2) Any of the following significant transactions with investee companies in mainland China, either directly or indirectly through a third party, and their prices, payment terms, and unrealized gains or losses: Tables 1, 3, 4 and 6 - a) The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period. - b) The amount and percentage of sales and the balance and percentage of the related receivables at the end of the period. - c) The amount of property transactions and the amount of the resultant gains or losses. - d) The balance of negotiable instrument endorsements or guarantees or pledges of collateral at the end of the period and the purposes. - e) The highest balance, the end of period balance, the interest rate range, and total current period interest with respect to the financing of funds. - f) Other transactions that have a material effect on the profit or loss for the year or on the financial position, such as the rendering or receiving of services. - d.
+Information of major shareholders: List all shareholders with ownership of 5% or greater showing the name of the shareholder, the number of shares owned, and percentage of ownership of each shareholder: None